We take a look at the tax benefits of the real estate professional status and how to qualify

 Investor hours do not count towards the 50% rule.
 This includes activities such as financial statement reviews, investor report preparation, researching new property, and general finance reviews.

-Tests for material participation Include:
+Tests for material participation include:

 When aiming for a 750-hour requirement, the previous 500 hours of material participation assists this greatly.
 Much like the previous rule, all hours that go towards tax deductions must be in the real estate business.

-Real estate investors will need to prove that they have completed the hours required with supporting documentation.
 You can use software like Landlord Studio to keep track of the total number of hours worked in a real estate business.

-While Landlord Studio doesn’t have an hour tracker, you can use the mileage tracker.
+While Landlord Studio doesn’t have an hour tracker (currently in development), you can use the mileage tracker.
 This allows you to record the date of the activity, the time spent, the location and purpose of the work, and any additional notes.
 At the end of the year, you can then simply generate a report to calculate the total number of hours worked as a real estate professional.
 Additionally, you can upload any supporting documentation and store it securely and organized in the system for reference at a later date.

 If the properties are not elected as a single activity, then the 750-hour requirement will need to be met for each business.
-Qualifying one rental does not guarantee the other properties are a single activity.
+Qualifying one rental does not guarantee that the other properties are a single activity.

 Although this makes it simpler and easier to build up the required number of hours, problems can arise if one of the properties that form part of the elected single activity is sold.
 As such, it is recommended that you consult with a qualified CPA or financial planner when deciding whether or not to elect all properties as a single activity.

-Qualifying as a real estate professional means there is no limits set on the amount that can be deducted in a single year.
+Qualifying as a real estate professional means there are no limits set on the amount that can be deducted in a single year.
 Additionally, losses from your real estate business can be deducted against other income sources.
 As such, qualifying as a real estate professional can heavily reduce your tax liability.

 To wrap it up in a relevant example, let’s look at James.

-James is a real estate agent who has spent 1300 hours representing his clients in both purchase and sale transactions.
-For tax purposes, James qualifies as a real estate professional.
+However, as he has spent 1300 hours representing his clients in both purchase and sale transactions.
+For tax purposes, James can elect all his real estate activity a single activity and count these hours towards qualifying as a real estate professional.

 Luckily for James, he kept contemporaneous records of his hours of active participation in the property to use when he substantiates his real estate professional category claim.